aaronights/aarond.me/src/pages/blog/up-up-up.md

 I’m still extremely awkward, but dating is more fun than hard.
 It’s still not an overly frequent event, though.
 I have pity for [the version of me from years ago when that first “personal” entry was posted.](/blog/2017/04/11/dating-is-hard-and-i-am-very-awkward) I don’t get nervous for most things in life now, plus I’ve learned the fine art of shutting the hell up and listening rather than raving on.

-Some of the time, at least.
+Some of the time at least.

 I am gaming much more.
 I picked up an Xbox One and opted to go all digital with games.
 Right now it’s showing 204 games installed, that many physical discs would require a small shed!
 I’m not sure of the legitimacy of the various key trading websites I’ve been using to buy stuff, but I like to live dangerously.
 I’m also using the Game Pass subscription service Microsoft offers.
 Picking up 6 month extensions as they’ve come on sale has got me all loaded up until sometime late 2020.
 Remember when that felt like an unobtainable future?